0xbinder/0xbinder.github.io/content/posts/knight-ctf/index.md

 >
 > Author: 0xt4req

-From the app.zip we have a `db.php` with the information
+From the app.zip we have a `db.php` with this code

 ```php
 $server_name = "localhost";